AIMotionLab-SZTAKI/skybrush-ext-aimotionlab/README.md

 This repository contains an experimental extension module to Skybrush Server that adds support for multiple mocap systems via an abstraction layer offered by `libmotioncapture` for indoor drone tracking.
+This readme contains info about installation and setup.
+For information about how the extension works, visit the [Wiki](https://github.com/AIMotionLab-SZTAKI/skybrush-ext-aimotionlab/wiki).

 Before we begin
 ------------